Use our 3-page graphic organiser to research and report on a significant natural disaster from the last 100 years.

 Of course!
 However…

-When geological calamities like earthquakes, tsunamis, forest fires and other natural disasters occur, we gain insights that help us protect our communities and our planet.
+When geological calamities like earthquakes, tsunamis, forest fires and other natural disasters occur, we gain insights that help us protect our communities and planet.

 This Inquiry-Based Learning Activity Is Two Exercises in One